Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 1. Include the whole package as long as one of its functions is called, also known as a 'static lib'.
 2. Only include a 'table of contents' when compiling, also known as 'dynamic lib'.
 The packages needed are separately stored in 'dll/so' files, making it possible for multiple applications sharing the same lib.

-The details about compilation are not touched in this post.
+Details about compilation are beyond the scope of this post.
 Maybe I will make another post to discuss them, when I am more confident with this topic.
 The thing is: when running a dynamically linked application, information should be given to help the code find the libs needed.
 This can be specified by:

 ``` console
 ~$ export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:path_to_lib`